-One of the most common myths is that cushioning is the answer to foot problems, but in fact, cushioning alone is seldom the answer.
-Firm but gentle support is needed to maintain the proper alignment of the foot and joints and also helps the body to absorb step impact.
-Excessive cushioning actually increases strain on muscles and tendons by causing joints to fall out of line as the cushioning compresses.
+One of the most common myths is that cushioning is the answer to foot pain, but in fact, cushioning alone is seldom the answer.
+Firm but gentle support is needed to maintain the proper alignment of the foot and joints, and it also helps the body to absorb step impact.
+Too much cushioning actually increases strain on muscles and tendons by causing joints to fall out of line as the cushioning compresses.

 Do I need different insoles for workWEAR and sportswear?

 Another consideration is that any insole is only as supportive as the shoe in which it is placed.
 Choose good quality footwear with a removable insole that can be replaced with one of similar forepart thickness.
-If at all possible, avoid insoles with stitching next to the foot that may rub as well as those with particularly rigid plastic or fibreglass arch supports as these may feel unnatural in the shoe.
+If at all possible, avoid insoles with stitching next to the foot that may rub as well as those with particularly rigid plastic or fibreglass arch supports, as these may feel unnatural in the shoe.
 It’s worth bearing in mind that an insole that is correct for your running shoes may not be right for your work shoes.

 If you’re unsure about which insoles to choose, it’s worth seeking advice on the correct insole type for your feet.
 This will depend on your arch height and particular foot type.
-Wherever possible buy an insole in your specific size as it will save time trimming to fit.
+Wherever possible, buy an insole in your specific size as it will save time trimming to fit.

 How much will good quality insoles cost?

 Generally speaking, the best insoles will cost between £20 and £40.
 Insoles costing less are not generally designed to provide the level of durability or support needed to help prevent or ease early stage foot disorders.
-Soft foams are often low priced and appeal to consumers but do little to provide the support needed to offer help with foot problems such as plantar fasciitis or falling arches.
+Soft foams are often low priced and appeal to consumers but do little to provide the correct support needed to help with foot problems such as plantar fasciitis or falling arches.

 Like most things in life, you tend to get what you pay for.
-Find out more about V12 Dynamic Arch insoles today.